roomacarthur/escape-the-cave/README.md

 ## Intro

 A text based, turn based game that the user will operate in the command line.
 The aim of the game is to escape the cave without getting caught by your captures.
-This game is completely written in Python
+This game is completely written in Python.

 ## Design

 [Code Logic Flow Chart](https://lucid.app/lucidchart/invitations/accept/inv_45e4f3f7-722a-4413-a2d3-3a04dfd3cb2b)

 [Game Story/Content](https://docs.google.com/document/d/1gkMlBvm8pnAvG1E_excuL2s7OM48bxCQQx1XOgrXz50/edit?usp=sharing)

 ## Technologies